rlbaiman/SOM/README.md

 These resources can be used to perform SOM analysis on any spatial data with multiple timesteps and a list of variable values.
 If you are using spatial data, you will need to convert a .nc file to a .csv file similar to SOM_example_data.csv where each row is a timestep and the columns are flattened spatial data.

 Please email rebecca.baiman@colorado.edu with any questions!
+Please see https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022JD037859 for the paper published based using this analysis.